Ilija Bozoljac: 2013

 Bozoljac began 2013 by returning to the ITF Men's circuit, taking three singles titles in the opening three months.

 In April, Ilija and his doubles partner Nenad Zimonjić beat Bob and Mike Bryan in the Davis Cup World Group quarterfinals against the United States, winning 7–6^{(5)}, 7–6^{(1)}, 5–7, 4–6, 15–13 in a performance described by Sports Illustrated as "Bozo goes Beast Mode...there was Bozoljac playing out of his mind in a five-set win that left everyone shaking their heads".
 Bozoljac was praised by the Bryan brothers and by U.S. team captain Jim Courier, who said "Let's all tip our hats to his performance.
 We had him 15-30 a couple times, and the guy came up with some incredible shots."

 Style of play

 Bozoljac was known for his powerful serve, which could reach speeds of up to 245 km/h, as well as his aggressive groundstrokes.
 His playing style was distinctive, often alternating between a double-handed forehand and a single-handed backhand.
 A back injury later forced him to moderate his serve, though he continued to exceed 200 km/h during his career.

 Personal life

-Bozoljac was born on 2 August 1985, in Aleksandrovac, Serbia, Serbia, to Jelena and Miroljub Bozoljac.
+Bozoljac was born on 2 August 1985, in Aleksandrovac, Serbia, to Jelena and Miroljub Bozoljac.
 He started playing tennis in TK Partizan in Belgrade and turned pro in 2002.
 He has been married to Andrijana Basarić since 2011, and they have two daughters named Lola (b.
 2012) and Nika (b.
 2015).
 They live in Belgrade, Serbia.